-Gopalan Nagasubramanian leads the corporate support team, encompassing Human capital, Information technology, Business excellence, Finance, Corporate strategy and Support service functions.
+Gopalan Nagasubramanian leads the operations team, encompassing Human capital, Information technology, Business excellence, Finance, Corporate strategy and Support service functions.
 He oversees the effective delivery of operational excellence through deployment of policies and governance that enables the right platform for a seamless customer experience journey.
 Gopalan joined the Authority in 2004 and successfully led numerous transformational change initiatives, governing the alignment of mandates with policies, people, processes and systems.
 He brings more than two decades of experience with a comprehensive multi-domain expertise.
 Prior to joining the Authority, he worked for 12 years with multinational companies and government entities in management roles that demanded critical business transformation and continuous improvement.
 Gopalan holds a first-class degree in Mechanical Engineering from Bharathidasan University, India and a Certified Project Management Professional from PMI, USA.

 Mohamed Al Bahri

-Mohamed Al Bahri is the Chief Officer for Zoning and Commercial Affairs of the Dubai Creative Clusters Authority (DCCA), the government regulatory body mandated to foster the economic development of Dubai’s creative and knowledge-based industries.
-Mohamed provides long term strategic direction to both the Zoning and Commercial Affairs divisions.
-In this role, he leads the execution of DCCA’s commercial strategy as well as overseeing the Master Planning, Development Control and Health, Safety and Environment (HSE) departments.
+Mohamed Al Bahri is the Chief Officer - Zoning of the Dubai Creative Clusters Authority (DCCA), the government regulatory body mandated to foster the economic development of Dubai’s creative and knowledge-based industries.
+Mohamed provides long term strategic direction to the Zoning divisions.
+In this role, he leads the execution of DCCA’s zoning strategy as well as overseeing the Master Planning, Development Control and Health, Safety and Environment (HSE) departments.
 Previously, Mohamed served as Managing Director, Development Control for DCCA.
 In this role, a primary focus was to ensure land use and new building requests were in alignment with the masterplan and long-term strategic objectives.
 During his 12 years at DCCA, Mohamed has been instrumental in the implementation of robust processes and transparent, business-friendly policies to enable cluster development and growth, in alignment with DCCA’s mandate, the Dubai Plan 2021 and the Dubai Strategy for Innovation.
 Mohammed represents the Dubai Free Zone Council for HSE initiatives from the Dubai Executive Council.
 He is a member in several strategic committees, including the Dubai 2020 Urban Masterplan committee.
 Prior to joining DCCA in 2005, Mohamed spent four years with Zakum Development Company (ZADCO), a leading oil company in the UAE.
 Mohammed holds a Master of Science degree in Civil Engineering from Sharjah University and a Bachelor’s degree in Civil & Environment Engineering from UAE University.
 He has also published work in the peer-reviewed Journal of Management in Engineering.